The Wellness Club

 Dr. Myatt's Recommendation for Strong, Healthy Bones

-Suggested Dose: For post-menopausal women taking Maxi Multi, take an additional 3 caps of Cal-Mag Amino daily.
+Suggested Dose: For post-menopausal women taking Maxi Multi, take an additional 3 caps of Cal-Mag Caps daily.
 Pre-menopausal females and men usually get an optimal dose of bone nutrients from Maxi Multi alone.

-Dr. Myatt’s comment: Cal-Mag Amino™ is a very easy to assimilate form of calcium-magnesium plus vitamin D and boron, all needed for healthy bone formation.
-I recommend a "balanced" bone formula over a single calcium supplement for keeping bones strong.
+Dr. Myatt’s comment: Cal-Mag Caps is a very easy to assimilate form of calcium-magnesium plus vitamin D-3, K-2 and boron, all needed for healthy bone formation.
+I recommend a “balanced” bone formula over a single calcium supplement for keeping bones strong.

-Each One (1) Capsule of Cal-Mag Amino™ provides:
+Each Serving (3 Capsules) of Cal-Mag Caps provides:

 References